Small Transmitting Loop Project

 Note that the copper and solder around the joints was polished after assembly.
 This removed the discoloration and oxidation that naturally occurs when using a torch for soldering.
 Again, the skin effect of RF flowing on the surface of a conductor adds enough resistance on its own.
 I hoped the polish would make sure that the current wasn't flowing through any additional impurities.

-Several loop builders also mentioned improvement in performance by adding a fan of short radials underneath the loop on the ground.
-I added a set of 15 to 18 radials under the loop, each of which was around 6' long.
-These radials are solid copper, THHN-insulated wire.
-Next time, I will use stranded wire with short stakes, to make it easier to deploy.
+Several loop builders also mentioned potential improvements in performance by adding a fan of short radials underneath the loop on the ground.
+I added a set of 15 to 18 radials under the loop, each of which was around 6' long, and made from THHN-insulated copper wire.

 Radiation Pattern Observations

 The overall loop pattern was nearly omnidirectional.
 The nulls that I did find were rather sharp.
 They were, however, enough to null out some RFI from a local neighbor, when the loop was properly rotated.
-DX contacts were readily made at angles 60-80 degrees from the loop plane.
-The theory seems to indicate that this is a typical small-loop pattern.
+DX contacts were readily made at angles 60-80 degrees azimuth from the loop plane, and sometimes, directly above the null.
+The theory seems to indicate that this is typical for a small-loop pattern.

-In the end, six loops were built.
-These ranged in size from 9 feet down to 17 inches diameter.
+So far, I have built six different loop antennas, some of which have had two or three rounds of modifications done to them.
+These antennas ranged in size from 9 feet down to 17 inches diameter.
 Each of the new loops was built to emphasize a particular band.
 The loop described above was approximately 3' in diameter, and is a good choice for multiband operation from 20m through 10m (strongest on 15m) with the capacitor chosen.

 Back in my college years, 6m FM had some fantastic propagation, and I remember some very nice band openings.
 I have been wanting to get back into 6m, but didn't have an antenna that fit well anywhere at the house.
 So as an experiment, I also tried a 6m loop.
 This loop has a diameter of about 17 inches.
 It used a single 3-30pF capacitor for tuning, which was sized to be usable into the 100W range.
-This loop has made some domestic CW contacts, but has not seen a lot of testing yet.
+This loop has made several domestic CW contacts, but has not seen a lot of use beyond that.

 Loops that are extremely small electrically are able to maximize other aspects of their operation.
 For example, lower noise pick-up and deeper nulls.
 I built a 40m loop to experiment with these properties.